dBpoweramp CD Ripper

 CD Ripper comes preconfigured with two advantageous Internet technologies:

-by comparing results from other peoples rips, a match to their rip is a 100% certainty it was without error, no
+AccurateRip compares results with other peoples rips, a match is a 100% certainty it was without error, no

 other secure ripping method can get this close to verifying error free rips.
 Once a month AccurateRip will request to send your results to help populate the database.

-PerfectMeta™ online meta-data from AMG, GD3, SonataDB (Classical), MusicBrainz and freedb simultaneously to
+PerfectMeta™ online meta-data from Discogs, GD3, SonataDB (Classical), MusicBrainz and freedb simultaneously to

 retrieve track names and high resolution Album Art [dBpoweramp Reference required]

-Meta data comprises identification fields, such as album, artist, album artwork, etc and is embedded into audio files in their ID Tags.
+Meta data comprises identification fields, such as album, artist and artwork, and is embedded into audio files in their ID Tags.

-PerfectMeta™ uses 5 Internet meta data providers simultaneously, this allows any inevitable errors, such as spelling mistakes to be self corrected.
-In addition, there are 100's of internal rules to ensure that the metadata returned is consistent across discs & providers.
+PerfectMeta™ uses 5 Internet meta data providers simultaneously, this allows errors such as spelling mistakes to detected and corrected.
 PerfectMeta offers the best metadata solution obtainable today.

-suitable quality, missing or wrong click Choose Art
+suitable quality, missing or wrong click the artwork to choose

-Clicking on the album art displays at full resolution.
+Right click on the album art to display at full resolution.

-Ripping status is shown for each track, informing progress and when secure ripping the secure status of a rip.
+Ripping status is shown for each track, informing progress and secure rip status.